-By about 500 AD a sophisticated culture existed in Gambia, which was able to build stone circles.
+By about 500 AD a sophisticated culture existed in the Gambia, which was able to build stone circles.
 Shortly afterward trade across the Sahara with the Arabs began and it later flourished.
 As a result of the trade powerful states were built in western Africa.
 In the 13th century, the Empire of Mali grew up in the region.
 However, it went into decline in the 15th century and a people called the Mandinka migrated to the Gambia River.

-Meanwhile in the 15th century the Portuguese began to sail along the coast of Africa.
+Meanwhile in the 15th century, the Portuguese began to sail along the coast of Africa.
 By 1500 they had built settlements on the Gambia River and slaves and gold were being sent from there to Portugal.
 In return, the Portuguese gave the Africans guns and cloth.
 However by the early 17th century the English, Dutch and French were also trading in West Africa and by the 1650s the Dutch had been ousted.
 For 150 years afterward the Europeans made huge profits by transporting African slaves across the Atlantic.

 Gambia became a British protectorate in 1820 and a colony in 1886 (after the Europeans divided up Africa among themselves).
-However, the British government was unenthusiastic about Gambia as it contained little wealth and it was surrounded by French territory (Senegal).
+However, the British government was unenthusiastic about the Gambia as it contained little wealth and was surrounded by French territory (Senegal).
 There was little attempt to develop the colony of Gambia or to build infrastructure in it.

 Finally in the early 1960s parts of Africa became independent.
-Gambia became independent in 1965 with David Jawara as its first prime minister and for the first 10 years of independence, Gambia was a prosperous country.
+The Gambia became independent in 1965 with David Jawara as its first prime minister and for the first 10 years of independence, the Gambia was a prosperous country.
 The price of groundnuts was high and tourists flocked to the country.
-Unfortunately in the late 1970s the price of groundnuts fell and there were 2 attempted coups in Gambia in 1980 and 1981.
+Unfortunately in the late 1970s, the price of groundnuts fell and there were 2 attempted coups in the Gambia in 1980 and 1981.
 Jawara survived both and he won elections in 1982, 1987, and 1992.

-Last Revised 2021
+Last Revised 2022